Anthropology (ANTH)

 ANTH 5315.
 Archaeological Artifact Identification and Analysis.

-This course will provide students with the skills, knowledge and ability to describe, characterize, and analyze artifacts commonly recovered from archaeological sites.
-Current theories covering the production and analysis of chipped and ground stone tools, ceramics, bone and other materials will be presented, and scientific analytical methods discussed.
+This course provides students with the skills, knowledge, and ability to describe, characterize, and analyze artifacts commonly recovered from archaeological sites.
+Current theories covering the production and analysis of chipped and ground stone tools, ceramics, bone, and other materials are presented, and scientific analytical methods are discussed.
+Practical experience is gained through the analysis of prehistoric artifacts, including the design and implementation of attribute-based analytical coding systems and the statistical analysis of collected data.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.